jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-09-13-train-animations.md

 ### Magic disappearance

 Since the animation repeats itself indefinitely, I had to find a way to make the layer smoothly fade out between two rounds.
+Indeed, once the bird reaches the left of the image, it has to start again from the right.
 Here, I used a very small trick: two views with a semi-transparent gradient drawable in background.
 See this image below to illustrate:

 ![Fade out]({{ site.baseurl }}public/images/fadeout.png){: .center-image }